-With Newspaper Theme, you have access to a various list of fonts.
-Distinctive typefaces — ranging from serifs to sans-serifs, display, monospace, choose the one that best fits your intended message.
+With Newspaper Theme, you have access to a various list of fonts and even have a faster way of moving font settings from an element to another with the Typography Presets.
+Choose between distinctive typefaces ranging from serifs to sans-serifs, display, monospace.
 Contrast the heading to the body by changing the size, weight and even the tracking of the font.
 A myriad of options from which to pick!

 Furthermore, to give you some suggestions, we have come up with a few pairing tips based on the biggest websites out there: